straz/artificialtrust/_articles/ethical.md

 <!-- start_excerpt -->
-With biology in mind, the answer is pretty obvious: if you want AIs to be ethical, the only way to be sure is to apply strong evolutionary pressure.
+With biology in mind, the answer is pretty obvious: if you want AIs to be ethical, the only way to be sure is to apply strong selective pressure.
 The best way to do this is to apply a swift and certain threat of termination to unethical AIs.
 <!-- end_excerpt -->